barkingcave/100days_of_ml_code_challenge/log.md

 My day of glory as #1 on the leaderboard is over.
 My solution didn't even beat the linear regression bot (?) solution.
 I used a keras sequential model.
 Since there is so little data, it is no surprise that would not be the best solution.

-I implemented an Support Vector solution.
+Today, I implemented an Support Vector solution.
 Again, the bulk of time involved getting the training and testing data into the right formats.
 I did no tuning, but still my SVM solution beat the linear regression model.
 Another user is now at number #1, but I'm #2 for for.
 I'm going to take the data camp course on Support Vector Machines and refine this solution, but will leave that for Day 3.